What Is CAR T-Cell Therapy?

 Does CAR T cell therapy produce any side effects?

 It’s possible for CAR T therapy to produce certain side effects.
+These side effects are caused by the CAR T cells growing and attacking the cancer, causing high amounts of inflammation in the body, similar to how the body responds to infections.
 This is not unusual, as there is a risk of side effects with all types of cancer treatment.
 When side effects do occur with CAR T therapy, they’re typically temporary and able to be managed with treatment.
 Two of the side effects most commonly associated with CAR T therapy are:

 - Neurological difficulties such as confusion, stupor and difficulty understanding language and speaking

-- Cytokine release syndrome (CRS), which can cause fever, chills, dizziness, lightheadedness, headache, increased heart rate, low blood pressure, difficulty breathing, nausea, vomiting, diarrhea, muscle pain, joint pain, fatigue and confusion
+- Cytokine release syndrome (CRS), which can cause fever, chills, dizziness, lightheadedness, headache, increased heart rate, low blood pressure, difficulty breathing, nausea, vomiting, diarrhea, muscle pain, joint pain, fatigue, shortness of breath and confusion

 Because CAR T therapy has the potential to cause side effects, it’s important that patients be closely monitored while they’re recovering (the recovery process generally takes approximately 30 days).
 It’s normal for patients to feel fatigued and not have much of an appetite during this period, but caregivers should pay particularly close attention to signs of an infection or neurological difficulties.

 One of the main differences between CAR T therapy and chemotherapy is the type of cells targeted by each form of treatment.
 Chemotherapy targets all of the cells in the body that are rapidly dividing, regardless of whether they’re cancerous or not.
 CAR T therapy, on the other hand, targets only cells that possess a specific target.
 Depending on the type of target, each type of CAR T may have additional side effects that are specifically related to killing healthy cells in the body that carry those targets.